 - The date on which your accounting period ends

-Charities simply need to make a 'declaration' of who the donor is, how much they are giving you, and that they want tax to be reclaimed.
+Charities simply need to make a 'declaration' of who the donor is, how much they are giving you, and that they want the tax to be reclaimed.
 Declarations can be in writing or given verbally or electronically, and charities may devise their own forms.
 See our template sample declaration forms.

 Formally, a declaration requires:

 - The donor's name, at least initials and full surname

 - The donor's address, including house name/number and postcode